huisenlim/EGL314TeamD/MVP/README.md

 ### 3.3 Gun Setup

 The "gun" is the handheld unit each player carries — it combines the **position tag** (UWB, reporting distance to anchors over UART) and the **dispel button** into one Raspberry Pi–driven transmitter.
 Its only job is to read hardware and forward everything to the game laptop over the network via OSC; it does no game logic itself.
+This is the link to all the components to 3D Print for the gun [Click this link](3dPrintedFiles/MVP/3D Print Gun)

 #### Components